Pre-Op / Post Op Instruction for IV Sedation

 Sedative premedication and regular medication

 You may be given a prescription for a “sleeping pill” to take the night before your appointment.
 This will help you sleep well the night before and arrive well rested at your appointment.
 Take the sleeping pill as directed, typically one tab of Halcion 0.25mg at bedtime.
 Take all your other medications normally, as prescribed by your physician (unless informed to stop or modify the dosage by your physician).
-Do not take any sleeping pill/sedative on top of what Dr Gallez has prescribed you.
+Do not take any sleeping pill/sedative on top of what Dr. Gallez and Dr. Poulos has prescribed you.

 Wear loose clothing that does not restrict your breathing and allows easy access to your upper arm for attachment of blood pressure machine and for the administration of injections.
 You may be a little unsteady on your feet after your sedation.
 To reduce the possibility of fall and injury you should wear flat shoes.
 If you wear contact lenses you must take them out before your appointment.